-1909 7th October – Licensing committee agree to the transfer of the licence from Mr Walter Newman to Mr Thomas Strong.
+7th October – Licensing committee agree to the transfer of the licence from Mr Walter Newman to Mr Thomas Strong.

-1910 6th October – Celebrating the first win of the Coventry Northern Union F.C.
+6th October – Celebrating the first win of the Coventry Northern Union F.C.
 Mr Strong hosts an evening of entertainment for the Coventry players.

 Coventry Arms T.Strong 86, H.G.
 Tett 70, E. Ingham 86, H Burton 100, E. Venn 100, Vz.
 Ranford 75, T Watson 100, Total 627.

-1918 19th August – Lost black and white cat answers name, Billy.
+19th August – Lost black and white cat answers name, Billy.
 Reward to be given to anyone returning to Coventry Arms, Coventry.
-[Is it the dog in the picture??]

-1919 5th July – Mr Strong (land lord of the Coventry Arms) charged with driving a motor car at speed dangerous to the public in Greyfriars Lane, Smithford Street and Broadgate, on the night of June 19th 1919.
+5th July – Mr Strong (land lord of the Coventry Arms) charged with driving a motor car at speed dangerous to the public in Greyfriars Lane, Smithford Street and Broadgate, on the night of June 19th 1919.
 Mr Strong was reported to be driving near Broadgate at 10-30 pm on June 19th.
 Coming out from Greyfriars Lane with full lights burning at a terrible speed.
 The engine was roaring and all out, and apparently travelling on the second or third gear.